 Responding to the crisis in Somalia

 - UNDP supported the Somali Government to immediately deliver water to 6,500 vulnerable households in drought-affected communities, and helped build a main water reservoir in Puntland, which provides water storage to 15,000 pastoralists and their livestock for four months.

-- Solar panels previously supplied by UNDP have met 75 percent of energy needs in the main treatment centre for more than 2,000 cholera patients in Baidoa.
+- Solar panels previously supplied by UNDP have met 75% of energy needs in the main treatment centre for more than 2,000 cholera patients in Baidoa.

 Find more information in our factsheet on Somalia.